quanterall/HaskellMaterials/basics/04-effectful.md

 here and software is iterative; you will be able to see what can be made pure and thus less mysterious in time.
 Making functions pure is not a chore to be done to appease the Haskell gods, but is mostly a question of removing future questions in future debugging sessions.

+## Effectful code and error handling

+Effectful code can fail in many ways that pure code will generally not; we have to deal with missing files/handles to things or operations that otherwise inherently depend on resources that may change over time and exist or go missing without interaction from our code.
+This means we have to handle errors.
+If you're curious what we can do to make our code handle these scenarios you can look into the [next chapter on error handling](./05-error-handling.md) even before going forward with the below examples of small applications using `IO`.

 ## Small applications using `IO`